meridianarc/griptape-docs/docs/tutorial/wsecretjs.md

 This may seem a little strange at first.
 Didn't we already import `useWalletStore` in the last section?
 What is `useWallet` and why do we need it?

 Well, remember how Griptape.js comes in two parts, core and flavored.
 So far we used core Griptape directly only to get the `coinConvert` utility.
 Griptape-vue is were we have seen, among other things, state management related stuff.
 This is because Pinia, the state management library, is a Vue.JS library.
-So when we imported `useWalletStore`, what were were importign was a Pinia store that lives in the griptape-vue layer.
+So when we imported `useWalletStore`, what were were importing was a Pinia store that lives in the griptape-vue layer.
 Underneath that, is `useWallet`, which is not a pinia store, and lives in core griptape library, and it's purpose is to act as the connective tissue needed to interact with a wallet, in this case Keplr.
 I hope that wasn't too confusing.
 Later when we start to use **Griptape Contract Stores** most of this will be abstracted away, but for now it is good to see how it works.

 So first we will import those libraries and create a wSecretJS client.